Everest Three High Passes Trek

 Max Altitude: 4410 M Meals: B.L.DAccommodation: Tea HouseDuration: 6 Hrs

 Today is another rest day in the Everest region so that you can prepare for further ascend.
 Here, you can meet the climbers getting ready to Mt.
 Ama Dablam and Island Peak climbing.
-As this is the best place for acclimatization, you may also meet other travellers to Everest Base Camp trek.
+As this is the best place for acclimatization, you may also meet other travellers to Nepal Everest Base Camp trek.

 You can see the wall made of different sized stones to protect the crops from sheep and yak herds.
 Then, you can reach the Himalayan Rescue Hospital to take extra information about Acute Mountain Sickness (AMS).
 If you prefer walking to staying idle, you can hike to Nagarjun Hill (5,050m).
 Although the trekking is challenging, you have the vistas of snowcapped peaks.
 Mt.
 Makalu, Mt.
 Lhotse, Mt.
 Cholatse Peak, Tawache Peak, Mt.
 Ama Dablam and etc. are visible from here.